 Recent trauma, surgery, or shock may increase sodium concentration because blood flow to the kidneys is decreased.

-Drugs such as diuretics, sulphonylureas (used to treat diabetes), ACE inhibitors (such as captopril), heparin, NSAIDs (such as ibuprofen), tricyclic antidepressants, and vasopressin, among others, can decrease the sodium concentration within the blood.
+Drugs such as diuretics, sulphonylureas (used to treat diabetes), ACE inhibitors (such as captopril), heparin, ibuprofen (NSAIDs), carbamazepine, tricyclic antidepressants, and vasopressin, among others, can decrease the sodium concentration within the blood.

-Check with your doctor if you have any concerns about drugs you are taking and their effect on your body.
+Check with your doctor if you have any concerns about drugs or supplements you are taking and their effect on your body.

-How much salt should I eat to maintain normal sodium levels?
+How much salt should I eat to maintain normal sodium?

-Is anyone at particular risk for low or high sodium levels?
+Is anyone at particular risk for low or high sodium?

-Should athletes pay particular attention to re-hydrating after playing sports to keep their sodium levels up?
+Should athletes pay particular attention to re-hydrating after playing sports to keep their sodium concentrations up?

 Do men and women have the same sodium requirements?